-Although the 7,284 FWABs submitted in 2018 make up a relatively small proportion (2.2 percent) of all UOCAVA ballots returned, this volume of FWABs is more than four times that reported in the 2014 midterm election.
-Despite the increase from previous midterm elections, FWAB usage remains a relatively small proportion of UOCAVA voting among both uniformed services members and overseas civilian voters.
+Although the 7,284 FWABs submitted in 2018 make up a relatively small proportion (2.2 percent) of all UOCAVA ballots returned, this volume of FWABs is more than four times that reported in the 2014 midterm election.29 Despite the increase from previous midterm elections, FWAB usage remains a relatively small proportion of UOCAVA voting among both uniformed services members and overseas civilian voters.
 However, the FWAB resulted in 5,016 additional UOCAVA voters having their ballots counted in the 2018 midterm election: 31.4 percent of these additional voters were uniformed services members and 62.4 percent were overseas civilians.
 Twelve states reported that they received no FWABs during the 2018 midterm election.

 Of the 7,284 FWABs submitted in the 2018 midterm election, 31.1 percent were rejected.
 FWABs returned by uniformed services members were rejected at a much higher rate than those returned by overseas civilians-42.4 percent and 27.8 percent, respectively.
 The EAVS collects data on two reasons that FWABs can be rejected: because they were received after the ballot receipt deadline or because a voter's regular absentee ballot was ultimately received and counted instead of the FWAB.
-Of all the FWABs that were rejected in the 2018 election, 27.5 percent were reported as rejected because they were received after the ballot receipt deadline or reasons that fight the substitute of the substitute of the substitute of the fight the substitute of the fight the substitute of the
+Of all the FWABs that were rejected in the 2018 election, 27.5 percent were reported as rejected because they were received after the ballot receipt deadline and 26.0 percent were replaced by a voter's regular absentee ballot.

-&lt;sup>29 The total number of FWABs returned is based on 77.0 percent of jurisdictions for which this information is available.
+29 The total number of FWABs returned is based on 77.0 percent of jurisdictions for which this information is available.